ibm-cloud-docs/activity-tracker/launch.md

     Where

     * `<ENDPOINT>` represents the dashboard URL in the region where the instance is available.
-See [LogDNA web UI endpoints](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-endpoints#endpoints_logdna_ui).
+See [logging UI endpoints](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-endpoints#endpoints_logdna_ui).

     * `<QUERY>` represents the search query that is applied for the view, for example, `q=table%3Amangle%20reason%3A%27refresh%20timer%27`.